codepurse/Pblocker/policy.md

-# Privacy Policy for PBlocker Extension
+# Privacy Policy for BlockNSFW – Porn & Adult Content Filter

 **Last Updated:** December 2024

 ## Overview

-PBlocker is a browser extension designed to block adult websites and inappropriate content to provide a safer browsing experience.
+BlockNSFW – Porn & Adult Content Filter is a browser extension designed to block adult websites and inappropriate content to provide a safer browsing experience.
 This privacy policy explains how we handle your data and protect your privacy.

 ## Data Collection